-Asset type Valuation level Observable and observable inputs Key sensitivity Market quoted investments 1 Published bid market price ruling on 31 March 2023. n/a n/a Quoted bonds 1 Market bid price based on current yields. n/a n/a Futures 1 Published exchange prices at 31 March 2023. n/a n/a Unquoted bonds 2 Average of broker prices.
+Asset type Valuation level Basis of valuation Observable and unobservable inputs Key sensitivity Market quoted investments 1 Published bid market price ruling on 31 March 2023. n/a n/a Quoted bonds 1 Market bid price based on current yields. n/a n/a Futures 1 Published exchange prices at 31 March 2023. n/a n/a Unquoted bonds 2 Average of broker prices.
 Evaluated price feeds. n/a Pooled Investment vehicles- unit trusts and property funds 2 PIV are stated at the bid price quoted or the closing single market prices.
 Net asset value (NAV) based pricing set on a forward pricing basis. n/a Forward foreign exchange derivatives 2 Market forward exchange rates at 31 March 2023.
 Exchange rate risk. n/a

-Asset type Valuation level Observable and observable inputs Key sensitivity Freehold and leasehold properties 3 Valued at fair value at the year-end using the investment valuation reports of appointed independent valuers.
+Freehold and leasehold properties 3 Valued at fair value at the year- end using the investment valuation reports of appointed independent valuers.
 One third of the commercial property portfolio is valued fully in March each year, with the remaining two thirds being a 'desktop' valuation.
-Agricultural properties are valued by specialist independent valuers at the year end. terms and rentals, independent market research, tenant covenant strength, estimated vacancy levels, estimated rental growth, discount rate.
-Significant changes in rental growth, vacancy levels or discount rate could affect valuations

-Asset type Valuation level Observable and observable inputs Key sensitivity Unquoted equity (includes Private Equity, Infrastructure and Absolute Return/Diversified Growth Funds) 3 Value is based on the latest investor reports and financial statements provided by the fund managers of the underlying funds, adjusted for transactions arising after the date of such reports.
-Earnings before interest, tax, depreciation and amortisation (EBITDA) multiple, revenue multiple, discount for lack of marketability.
+Agricultural properties are valued by specialist independent valuers at the year end.
+Existing lease terms and rentals, independent market research, tenant covenant strength, estimated vacancy levels, estimated rental growth, discount rate.
+Significant changes in rental growth, vacancy levels or discount rate could affect valuations Unquoted equity (includes Private Equity, Infrastructure and Absolute Return/Diversified Growth Funds) 3 Value is based on the latest investor reports and financial statements provided by the fund managers of the underlying funds, adjusted for transactions arising after the date of such reports.
+Earnings before interest, tax, depreciation and amortisation (EBITDA) multiple, revenue multiple, discounted cashflows, discount for lack of marketability.
 Could be affected by material events occurring between the date of the financial statements provided and the Fund's own reporting date, by changes to expected cashflows, and by any differences between audited and unaudited accounts.

-Asset type Valuation level Observable and nobservable inputs Key sensitivity Bulk annuity insurance buy-in 3 Provided by the Fund's Actuary based on a roll-forward of the value placed on the buy-in held within one of the Admitted Body Separate Funds and most recently valued as part of the Fund's triennial actuarial valuation as at 31 March 2022 allowing for estimated level pensions paid and the change in the discount rate used to value the buy-in.
-Key underlying inputs for the valuation are the discount rate and life expectancy.
-Discount rate has been set at 3.41% with reference to the 11-year point of the Bank of England nominal gilt yield curve, consistent with the 2023 valuation of the Admitted Body Separate Fund.
-Adjustments to discount rate and life expectancy.
+Bulk annuity insurance buy-in 3 Provided by the Fund's Actuary based on a roll-forward of the value placed on the buy-in held within one of the Admitted Body Separate Funds and most recently valued as part of the Fund's triennial actuarial valuation as at 31 March 2022 allowing for estimated level pensions paid and the change in the discount rate used to value the buy-in. valuation are the discount rate and life expectancy.
+Discount rate has been set at 4.75%, consistent with the 2023 valuation of the Admitted Body Separate Adjustments to discount rate and life expectancy. ------------------------------- --- --- --- --- --

-Sensitivity of assets valued at level 3
+Sensitivity of Assets Valued at Level 3

 The table below details the Fund's review of financial information as provided by appointed independent investment consultants.
-The valuation methods detailed above are likely to be accurate to within the ranges and, as set out below, the consequent potential impact on the closing value of investments at 31 March 2023 and 31 March 2022.
+The valuation methods detailed above are likely to be accurate to within the ranges and, as set out below, the consequent potential impact on the closing value of investments at 31 March 2023 and 31 March 2022 is set out below:

 Level 3 assets Valuation range Valuation at 31 March 2023 Valuation Increase Valuation Decrease

 % (+/-) £m £m £m

 Freehold and Leasehold Property 11.9 1,007.9 1,127.5 888.3

 Private Equity 30.6 1,396.9 1,823.9 969.8

-Infrastructure 12.7 936.1 1,054.5 817.7
+Infrastructure 12.7 1,036.2 1,167.3 905.1

 Absolute Return/Diversified Growth 17.5 313.3 368.1 258.6

-Unit Trusts - UK Property 11.9 115.5 129.2 101.8
+Unit Trusts - UK Property 11.9 234.8 262.7 207.0

+Foreign Property 11.9 104.7 117.2 92.3

-Fixed Interest 11.6 602.1 671.9 532.3
+Fixed Interest 11.6 604.3 674.4 534.2

-Total 4,371.8 5,175.1 3,568.5
+Total 4,698.1 5,541.1 3,855.3